State of the Art and Potentialities of Graph-level Learning: Graph-Level Deep Neural Networks (GL-DNNs)

 A natural way to capture the sequential information in graphs is to use a series of random walk paths to represent a graph.
 For example, GAM \cite{lee2018graph} employs a long short-term memory (LSTM) model to guide a random walk on graphs.
 Meanwhile, the LSTM model generates a representation for the walk sequence to describe the graph.
 In addition, Zhao \textit{et al.} \cite{zhao2018substructure} proposed an RNN-based graph classification algorithm called SAN.
 Starting from a node, SAN employs an RNN model that adds nodes and edges to form an informative substructure whose representation is progressively generated by the RNN model.
 A graph-level representation that can be used for graph classification tasks is then generated by summing all the representations of the formed substructures.
 Given a graph generation task, NetGAN \cite{bojchevski2018netgan} uses an LSTM model as a generator to yield fake walk sequences, while a discriminator disambiguates the graph's real walk sequences from the generated fake ones to reverse-train the generator.
 Another graph generation model Graphrnn \cite{you2018graphrnn} creates various permutations of graphs, with various combinations of nodes and edges as sequential data to be input into an RNN model.

 The second category of RNN-based GL-DNNs implements neural networks version of MPKs through RNN models.
 As such, the algorithms in this category can be viewed as the predecessors of MPNNs.
+Scarselli \textit{et al.} \cite{scarselli2008graph} recurrently updated node embeddings until reaching a stable situation, that is:

-For instance, Li \textit{et al.} \cite{li2016gated} proposed the idea of using a gated recurrent unit (GRU) to relabel the aggregated information from the 1-hop neighborhoods of the center node.
-Referring to the MPKs shown in Eq. \ref{MPK}, this approach can be defined as:
+where $h_u^{0}$ is randomly initialized and $f_{w}(\cdot)$ is a parametric function that maps vectors into a concentrated space to shorten their distance.
+To address the graph-level task, a super node connected with all the other nodes is used to output the representation of the whole graph.
+In addition, Li \textit{et al.} \cite{li2016gated} proposed the idea of using a gated recurrent unit (GRU) to relabel the aggregated information from the 1-hop neighborhoods of the center node.
+This approach reduces the recurrent process for updating node embeddings to a fixed number of steps and avoids control convergence parameters, formulated as:

-where $\mathbf h_v^{(k)}$ represents the node representation of $v$ at the $k$-th iteration, and $\mathbf h_v^{(0)}$ is the node feature $\mathbf x_v$.
+where $\mathbf h_v^{(k)}$ represents the node representation of $v$ at the $k$-th iteration, $\mathbf h_v^{(0)}$ is the node feature $\mathbf x_v$, and here $\text{AGG}$ is a weighted sum aggregation function.
 This algorithm continues the recurrent process until it hits the predefined $K$ number of iterations needed to form the node representations.
 A graph-level representation is then produced via:

 where $f_{t}\left(\cdot\right)$ is a softmax function guided by an attention mechanism, that preserves and aggregates valuable node representations for specific graph-level tasks. $\tanh\left(\cdot\right)$ is an activation function, and $\odot$ is element-wise multiplication.